 Best Overall: Magnolia Hotel

-Nestled in the heart of downtown, the 182-room Magnolia Hotel has a great location, extra perks, comfortable accommodations and a price tag that isn’t overinflated.
-Built as a hotel in in 1924, the historic building has high ceilings and dazzling chandeliers with sophisticated service to match.
-The Magnolia is located within walking distance to City Museum, Busch Stadium and the Gateway Arch.
-Room décor pays tribute to Hollywood celebrities, with comforts such as plush bedding, faux-leather headboards, Wi-Fi and in-room dining.
-A lobby-level restaurant serves breakfast, lunch and dinner, as well as crafted cocktails for unwinding in the evening.
-Tesla transportation is available around the commercial and cultural districts, but in case you're bringing your own wheels, the hotel has free valet parking.
+Nestled in the heart of downtown, the 182-room Magnolia Hotel has a great location, extra perks, comfortable accommodations, and a price tag that isn’t overinflated.
+Built as a hotel in 1924, the historic building has high ceilings, dazzling chandeliers, and sophisticated service to match.
+The Magnolia is located within walking distance of City Museum, Busch Stadium, and the Gateway Arch.
+Room décor pays tribute to Hollywood celebrities, with comforts such as plush bedding, faux-leather headboards, Wi-Fi, and in-room dining.
+A lobby-level restaurant serves breakfast, lunch, and dinner, as well as crafted cocktails for unwinding in the evening.

 Best Budget: Home2 Suites by Hilton Forest Park

 For a great value, the Home2 Suites by Hilton Forest Park delivers a comfortable stay and several included perks at a low price.
 The all-suite, pet-friendly hotel is located on the Central West End, five minutes from downtown St. Louis and offers charming décor and spacious rooms.
 All 105 suites are bright and inviting, with soft Serta beds, separate living areas and kitchenettes with dishwashers and flatware.
 Guests can take a dip in the swimming pool or get a workout in at the fitness center.
 The included breakfast buffet is a step above the usual hotel options and parking is also free of charge.